Goorakh/RiskOfChaos/README.md

 * Increase World Speed: Increases the game speed, but compensates all players to be slower, gives the illusion of everything else being faster, lasts 1 stage (+50% by default, configurable)
 * Decrease World Speed: Decreases the game speed, but compensates all players to be faster, gives the illusion of everything else being slower, lasts 1 stage (-50% by default, configurable)
 * Blood Money: All interactable prices are converted into percent health cost, lasts 1 stage
-* Force Activate Random Skill: Forces a random skill to constantly activate, lasts 1 stage
+* Force Activate Random Skill: Forces a random skill to constantly activate, lasts 90 seconds
 * Spawn Random Enemy: Spawns a random enemy for every player
 * Spawn Random Ally: Spawns a random ally for every player
 * Steal All Player Items: Steals all items from every player and distributes them among enemies, damage the enemy that took items to gain them back (leaving the stage will also give all the items back)